Perkedel/CVR_Stuffings/README.md

 Assign the `boneType` to whichever avatar bone you'd want this object attached to, if you included `bone` in `attachmentType`.
 Usually, it's desired to be attachable to `head`.
 Sometimes or rarely: `chest`, feet, etc.

 **Ensure you finally adjust your `maxAttachmentDistance`!** At least try the usual like 1, or less (`.9`, `.5`, `.25`, etc.) depending on the size and shape.
-If you forgot and let it 0, the prop would attach / stick forever and you must delete it in the game to restart the prop.
+If you forgot and let it 0, the prop would attach / stick forever by any range and you must delete it in the game to restart the prop.

 Once you've configured your desired properties, **don't forget to attach methods to the `CVRInteractable`**.
 Assign these as follow: